 - Release the “test” button.
 If the unit fails the test, change the batteries.

 - If new batteries don’t make a difference, you may need to replace the unit.

-The National Fire Protection Association (NFPA) reported 365,500 house fires in 2015 alone, resulting in seven billion dollars in property damage.
-Like your carbon monoxide detector, your smoke detector should be tested once a month.
-The batteries should also be replaced twice a year.
+The National Fire Protection Association (NFPA) reported 365,500 house fires in 2015 alone, resulting in $7 billion in property damage.
+Like your carbon monoxide detector, your smoke detector should be tested once a month and the batteries replaced twice a year.